 Although there are similar design aspects, this fire assessment does not assess the design criteria requirements against the effects of a bushfire.
-An important fact to note is the Boorowa RFS is located 3.5 km from the site (an approximately 5-minute drive).
-As well, the Boorowa Fire and Rescue Station is situate 3.3 km north of the site (4-minute drive).
+An important fact to note is the Fire and Rescue NSW West Wyalong Fire Station is located 8 km north-west of the site (an approximately 9-minute drive).